slaeryan/slaeryan.github.io/posts/slae-assignment6-blogpost.md

 Size Reduction: `9%`

-For the first assignment I took a very simple shellcode which executes /bin/sh so I will not go into too much detail on how it works.
+For the first assignment, I took a very simple shellcode which executes /bin/sh so I will not go into too much detail on how it works.
 I just bastardized the execve call and made the following modifications:

 1. Removed the null termination push after /bin//sh
 1. Removed the ECX pointing to argv[]